Corona-proof concert visit

 How does the ticket scheme work for cancelled concerts?

 If a concert cannot be moved to a new date, the concert has been cancelled permanently.
-In that case the purchase amount will be refunded in the form of a digital voucher.
+In that case you will receive your purchase amount in the form of a digital voucher or refund.
 The voucher is valid until May 1, 2022 and can be freely spent at all concerts at the Muziekgebouw.

 For how long will my voucher be valid?